The Night Sky Glossary

 Apogee - The point in an object's orbit when it is the furthest from the Earth.

 Arc Minutes and Seconds - These terms are used to measure a sky object's angular diameter or the separation between two sky objects.
 They are small and tiny measures.
-This is described in detail at Angular Measurement In The Sky.
+This is described in detail at Scales and Angular Measurement.
 Here's a concise description:

 360° (degrees) = circumference of a great sky circle*